martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/07_week_7/lab_bases_and_number_representation.md

 ## 9: Convert the decimal fractions into binary

+- Rules to convert decimal fraction into binary
-Multiply numbers to the right of decimal by 2 until no more decimal numbers appear.
-Count integers as the answer resulting in binary number but is read from top down, which is reverse of when converting integers to binary.
-Do not include the integers when multiplying by 2.
+	- Multiply numbers to the right of decimal by 2 until no more decimal numbers appear
+	- Count integers as the answer resulting in binary number but is read from top down
+		- Which is reverse of when converting integers to binary
+	- Do not include the integers when multiplying by 2

 1. 0.34375
 	- 0.34375 * 2 = 0.6875